Privacy-Busting Bugs Found in Popular VPN Services Hotspot Shield, Zenmate and PureVPN - Slashdot

 You've GOTTA trust your VPN provider.
 What choice do you have?
 You could choose to trust your ISP, but they don't even hide the fact that they're mining you.

-Funky browser plugin "VPNs" (Score:4, Informative)
+Funky browser plugin "VPNs" (Score:5, Insightful)

 Use a real VPN client like openvpn with appropriate firewall rules instead.

-VPN is a suckers game (Score:2)
+VPN is a suckers game (Score:3)

 Opinion: All VPN's have CIA backdoors and are heavily monitored.